Multinational Executives and Managers, Green Cards and L-1A Visa

 EMPLOYMENT-BASED, FIFTH, EB-5

-If an individual whom himself invests $1,800,000, or in connection with a group of investors in which he will be the principal director/manager, invests $1,800,000 of a larger investment in a new business which hires 10 or more American workers or permanent residents, or if an existing company is purchased with the one million dollars and it is expanded by at least 40% more, it is possible to obtain permanent residency (green card)
+If an individual whom himself invests $1,800,000.00 in a new business that hires 10 or more American workers or permanent residents, or if an existing company is purchased with $1,800,000.00 and it is expanded by at least 40% more, it is possible to obtain permanent residency (green card).

 There are many start-up companies advertising all over the place for a green card for $900,000.00.
 These are high-risk enterprises that need to be heavily scrutinized by an attorney familiar with the EB-5 visa regulations.
 No one should approach any of these companies without first hiring a very experienced attorney.